 During his career, Jerry has covered four national political conventions, three presidential inaugurations, Pope John Paul II's visit to Detroit and even traveled to Yokohama, Japan for an in-depth series comparing the lives of Japanese and American auto workers.

-Jerry has been married to Teri for 28 years and they have three children.
+Jerry has been married to Teri for more than 30 years and they have three children and two grandchildren.

 730 North Summit Street